iranzo/cv/index.md

 ### Specialized in

+- Integration of OpenShift Installation on Baremetal with Installer-Provisioned-Infrastructure (IPI)
 - Cloud: Focusing on helping partners to deploy and run OpenStack for NFV environments
 - Virtualization environment integration and automation
 - Experience in systems automation for life-cycle management (deployment, upgrading, configuration) on large deployments.